vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 end up losing days installing all of my tools -- Jeez!
-Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which rows on buses from Amsterdam "smells like they hosts weed-trafficking passengers :unamused:.
+Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which rows on buses from Amsterdam "smell like they hosts weed-trafficking passengers" :unamused:.
 God forbid I talk back to a police officer.

 <div class="element img">